Religious habit: Sunni in west asia

-before 19th century, religious clergy colloquially known as Mullah wore common clothes of their era with very small differences.

-later most Sunni mullahs in former territories of Ottoman empire started wearing long robes in black or other colours such as grey or blue, with a typical red fez and white turban which did not look as prominent as turbans of earlier eras.
+Before the 19th century, religious clergy (colloquially known as Mullah) wore common clothes of their era with very small differences. later most Sunni mullahs in former territories of Ottoman empire started wearing long robes in black or other colours such as grey or blue, with a typical red fez and white turban which did not look as prominent as turbans of earlier eras.